Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Applications to linear and bilinear estimates

 \subsubsection{Strichartz estimates}

 In the following we recover \cite[Theorem~4]{Tataru2001}; we consider only $d \geq 4$ because the endpoint Strichartz space $L_t^2 L_x^{\frac{2(d-1)}{d-3}}$ becomes admissible and moreover, in order to simplify the exposition, we assume that the coefficients are time-independent.
 Sharpness of the result was proved by Smith--Tataru \cite{SmithTataru2002}.
+For the sake of exposition we consider frequency-localized solutions $u_N$, $N \gg 1$, which are moreover essentially localized in space to $[0,1] \times B_d(0,1)$ and solve